 7.12.
-Appeals against the rulings of the Senior Officer Quality Assurance and Validation (or nominee) may be made to the Director whose decision shall be final but must be reported to the next meeting of the Governing Body.
+Appeals against the rulings of the Head of Quality (or nominee) may be made to the Director whose decision shall be final but must be reported to the next meeting of the Governing Body.

 8. Hire of premises by external organisations